Lung plethysmography is a test used to measure how much air you can hold in your lungs.

 Pulmonary plethysmography; Static lung volume determination; Whole-body plethysmography

 Chernecky CC, Berger BJ.
 Pulmonary function tests (PFT) - diagnostic.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:chap P.
+St Louis, MO: Elsevier Saunders; 2013:chap P.

 Gold WM, Koth LL.
 Pulmonary function testing.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 25.